Maharashtra reports 1,576 fresh COVID-19 cases, 46 deaths

-Mumbai (Maharashtra) [India], May 15 (ANI): Maharashtra on Friday reported 1,576 new COVID-19 cases and 46 deaths, taking the positive cases and toll count in the State to 21,467 and 1,068 respectively, said the Health Department.
+Mumbai (Maharashtra) [India], May 15 (ANI): Maharashtra on Friday reported 1,576 new COVID-19 cases and 46 deaths, taking the total positive cases and death toll in the State to 29,100 and 1,068 respectively, said the Health Department.

 As many as 6,564 patients have been recovered or discharged in the State so far.